ValveSoftware/vogl/README.md

 ## NOTE ##

 This is a source only branch of vogl.
-We're going to let it cook for a couple weeks and it will be moved over to vogl.
+We're going to let it cook for a couple weeks and it will be moved over to replace the vogl repository.
-WARNING: History has been re-written to remove the larger binaries...
+**WARNING**: History has been re-written to remove the larger binaries...

 ## Warning ##